COMP2913-24-25/software-engineering-project-team-5/src/README.md

 ```bash
 npm audit fix --force
 ```
 If you get warning that aren't critical, its fine to ignore them, and you can start the client with npm start as before.
+You can delete the nodes_module folder if you are getting issues and redo the install.

 ## Additional Comments - IMPORTANT